shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 .. image:: _static/software/network_configuration.png

-ROS needs IP addresses to communicate between the master and the remote.
+ROS needs IP addresses to communicate between the turtlebot and the remote PC.

 Type the next to find out each IP addresses being used.